steinhaug/KISTA-T-D/readme.md

 # KISTA T&D

-This is the StAInhaug edition of truth or dare.
+This is the StAInhaug edition of truth or dare and a fresh take on the Astrology Horoscope maker.

+Working title: Truth & Dare - stAInhaug style
+Working title: THE ULTIMATOS HOROSKOPOS - ASTROLOGICUS UNIVERSUM NORWEGIA!

 ## log